-One of the most frustrating consequences of Midlife Crisis is that if you dare to take on a new habit in your 40s, people will assume you’re having an identity crisis.
+One of the most frustrating consequences of this concept is that if you dare to take on a new habit in your 40s, people will assume you’re having an identity crisis.
 But in your 20s, you could have taken on a new habit every year, and people would just think you’re crazy.
 And that’s normal for people that age

 For those who have been building their careers for the last 20 to 30 years, there may be the sudden realization that retirement is nearing, and that if they’re ever going to pursue their true passion, they’d better get cracking.
 The feeling of “running out of time” may motivate some people to make drastic changes to their career and life.